-Here are some important things you can do to prevent running injuries which can be the result of not having proper running form:
+Here are some important things you can do to prevent running injuries which can be the result of having bad running form:

-- Think about how moving in the right planes of motion can improve your running form
+- Move your arms and legs in the right planes of motion

 At the end of this post I’ve also shared some other things you can change in your running and broader lifestyle that we have found also contribute to reduced running injuries, which you may find helpful.

 1. Glute Engagement – It’s all about the butt.
 Seriously.